▶️ LISTEN TO THIS ARTICLE

 Retrieval-Augmented Generation (RAG) gives the model access to external knowledge at query time.
 You chunk your documents, embed them into vectors, store them in a database, and retrieve the relevant pieces before each LLM call.
 The model answers using your data without being retrained.

-Cost: $7,500-$58,000 setup depending on scale, plus $650-$19,500/month in recurring infrastructure.
+Cost: setup and recurring spend depend on corpus size, embedding model choice, vector DB, refresh cadence, and traffic.
+A prototype can be cheap, but a production RAG stack adds ongoing cost for storage, embeddings, retrieval, and observability.
 Time to deploy: weeks.
 Strength: knowledge stays current because you update the document store, not the model.
 Weakness: retrieval quality is the bottleneck.
 If the right chunk doesn't get retrieved, the model hallucinates confidently.
 The RAG reliability gap persists across implementations.

 Fine-tuning changes the model's weights using your own training data.
 You show the model hundreds or thousands of input-output examples, and it adjusts its behavior accordingly.
 LoRA (Low-Rank Adaptation) made this dramatically cheaper by training only a small fraction of parameters.